World Naked Bike Ride – WNBR London

-The 16th annual WNBR London Naked Bike Ride was on Saturday 8th June 2019.
-Our next ride is likely to be 13th June 2020.
+The 17th annual WNBR London Naked Bike Ride will be on 13th June 2020.
 It’s worthy, it’s free, it’s fun, it’s legal and it’s making the world a better place for everyone.

 Cleaner environment, safer roads, healthier lifestyles, better attitudes!

 The ride demonstrates the vulnerability of cyclists and is a protest against car culture.
 WNBR is a worldwide campaign with a number of linked themes.

 Its objectives are to:

 - protest against the global dependency on oil

 - obtain real rights for cyclists

 - demonstrate the vulnerability of cyclists on city streets

 WNBR London is part of Bike Week – an annual opportunity to promote cycling, and show how cycling can easily be part of everyday life by encouraging ‘everyday cycling for everyone’.
 Bike Week first took place in 1923!
 It was, and always has been, a great opportunity to highlight the social, health and environmental benefits of cycling, with a core aim of getting people to give cycling a go all over the UK.
 Whether it’s for fun, as a means of getting around to work or school, a trip to the local shops or just to visit friends – cycling is for everyday, for everyone.